mozilla/data-docs/src/cookbooks/bigquery/access.md

 ### Spark

+#### Locally

 > This method requires [BigQuery Access](#BigQuery-Access-Request) to be provisioned.

-We recommend the [Storage API Connector](https://github.com/GoogleCloudPlatform/spark-bigquery-connector) for accessing BigQuery tables in Spark as it is the most modern and actively developed connector.
-It works well with the BigQuery client library which is useful if you need to run arbitrary SQL queries (see example Databricks notebook) and load their results into Spark.
+If you want to use Spark locally (or via an adhoc GCP instance), we recommend the [Storage API Connector](https://github.com/GoogleCloudPlatform/spark-bigquery-connector) for accessing BigQuery tables in Spark as it is the most modern and actively developed connector.
+It works well with the BigQuery client library which is useful if you need to run arbitrary SQL queries (see the [Databricks](#databricks) section for a link to an example notebook) and load their results into Spark.

-### Databricks
+#### Databricks

 [Databricks Notebooks](https://docs.databricks.com/notebooks/index.html) provide an interactive computational environment, similar to Jupyter.
 If you are a Mozilla employee, you should be able to access it via [`sso.mozilla.com/databricks`](https://sso.mozilla.com/databricks).

 The `shared_serverless_python3` cluster is configured with shared default GCP credentials that are automatically picked up by BigQuery client libraries.
-It also has the Storage API Connector library added as seen in the example [Python notebook](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/141939).
+It also has the Spark Storage API Connector library added as seen in the example [Python notebook](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/141939).

-### Dataproc
+#### Dataproc

 > This method requires [BigQuery Access](#BigQuery-Access-Request) to be provisioned.